 WEST PALM BEACH, Fla.
-(AP) — Two Florida men have been charged with stealing 93 protected sea turtle eggs.
+(AP) — Two Florida men have been sentenced to federal prison for stealing 93 protected sea turtle eggs.

-According to the criminal complaint, Cobb dropped Bivins off at the Singer Island Beach, just north of Palm Beach, on the night of May 24.
+According to a criminal complaint, Cobb dropped Bivins off at the Singer Island Beach, just north of Palm Beach, one night last May.
 Bivins found a sea turtle nest, removed 93 eggs and then called Cobb for a pick-up, officials said.
 Officers with the Florida Fish and Wildlife Conservation Commission reported seeing the poaching and stopped Cobb’s truck.
 The eggs were recovered and relocated by marine biologists, officials said.

 Investigators said the men had been planning to sell the eggs.